kilpkonn/msc-thesis/main.typ

 ) <rust-blanket-impl>

 One interesting aspect of Rust to note here is that even though we can query the `impl` blocks for type we still have to check that the receiver argument is of the same type.
-This is because Rust allows also some other types that dereference to type of `Self` for the receiver argument#footnote(link("https://doc.rust-lang.org/reference/items/associated-items.html#methods")).
+This is because Rust allows also some other types that dereference to type of `Self` for the receiver argument#cite-footnote("The Rust Reference, Associated Items", "2024-04-06", "https://doc.rust-lang.org/reference/items/associated-items.html#methods").
 These types include but are not limited to `Box<S>`, `Rc<S>`, `Arc<S>`, `Pin<S>`.
-For example there is a method signature for `Option<T>` type in standard library#footnote(link("https://doc.rust-lang.org/src/core/option.rs.html#715")) shown in @rust-receiver-type.
+For example there is a method signature for `Option<T>` type in standard library#cite-footnote("Rust standard library source code", "2024-04-06", "https://doc.rust-lang.org/src/core/option.rs.html#715") shown in @rust-receiver-type.

 #figure(
 sourcecode(numbering: none)[```rs